-You’re never short of things to do in Orlando, whether you’re looking to explore the great outdoors, work up a sweat by getting active, take a day off in the spa, or just give in to the endless supply of family-friendly theme parks.
+Whether you’re looking to explore the great outdoors, work up a sweat by getting active, take a day off in the spa, or just give in to the endless supply of family-friendly theme parks, you’ll never be short of fun activities in Orlando.

 - Gatorland Admission